web3-creative-tim/multiversx-ui/_includes/pages/content-scaling.md

             </div>
             <h5 class="mb-1 font-weight-bolder">Web 3.0 Education Articles</h5>
             <p class="mb-0 text-sm">
-              We wrote a couple of general articles about Blockchains, Web 3.0 terms, Wallets etc. As soon as people will have an overview about this ecosystem we will start to write more in depth Elrond Articles.
+              We wrote a couple of general articles about Blockchains, Web 3.0 terms, Wallets etc. As soon as people will have an overview about this ecosystem we will start to write more in depth MultiversX Articles.
             </p>
             <a href="https://www.creative-tim.com/blog/web-3-0/" target="_blank" class="text-primary text-sm font-weight-bold icon-move-rightw-100"> Read Articles <i class="fas fa-arrow-right-long text-sm ms-1" aria-hidden="true"></i>
             </a>